 - Tennessee Street and Monroe Street are main roads, but they have lots of traffic lights.
 While they may look like the most direct route on a map, they tend to take longer.

-- Tennessee Street is also called 90, and Monroe Street is also known as 27.
+- Tennessee Street is also called 90 or "Tenn Street", and Monroe Street is also known as 27.

 - Use I-10 to get across town and avoid surface street traffic lights.